Abdulrahman-Shaaban/Problem-Solving/README.md

-Problem-Solving Repository
+# 🧠 Problem-Solving Repository

-Welcome to my Problem-Solving repository!
-This is a space where I showcase my coding skills through practical projects and algorithmic solutions.
-Currently, it features a Rock, Paper, Scissors game built in C++, with more exciting projects to come! 🚀
+Welcome to my **Problem-Solving Repository** – a space where I showcase my coding skills through practical projects and algorithmic solutions.

+---

-Rock, Paper, Scissors Game
+## 🎮 Rock, Paper, Scissors – C++ Console Game

-A fun console-based game where you compete against the computer.
-Choose the number of rounds and enjoy colorful feedback for each round: 🟩 Win, 🟥 Lose, 🟨 Draw.
+This is a fun and interactive **Rock, Paper, Scissors** game built using **C++**.
+You play against the computer in a customizable number of rounds with real-time feedback and colorful console output.

+---

-Features
+### ✨ Features

-Player vs. Computer gameplay
+- 🧑‍🤝‍🧑 **Player vs. Computer Gameplay**
-Customizable number of rounds
-Colorful console output for results
-Clean code using enums and randomization for fair gameplay

-How to Run

-Clone the Repository:git clone https://github.com/Abdulrahman-Shaaban/Problem-Solving

-Compile the Code:g++ RockPaperScissors.cpp -o game

-Run the Game:./game

-Follow the on-screen prompts to play!

-Future Plans
-This repository will grow with more problem-solving projects, including solutions to LeetCode, Codeforces, and other coding challenges.
-Stay tuned for updates! 📈
-Contributions
-Feel free to explore, fork, or contribute!
-Suggestions, feedback, or pull requests are always welcome.
-Let's learn and code together! 💻
+- 🔢 **Choose Your Number of Rounds**
+- 🎨 **Color-Coded Round Results**
+  - 🟩 Win
+  - 🟥 Lose
+  - 🟨 Draw

+---

+### 🛠 How It Works

+1. Choose how many rounds you want to play.
+2. Make your move (Rock, Paper, or Scissors).
+3. Watch the result and track your score with colorful feedback after each round.
+4. Final score is displayed at the end!